 After 24 Hours

-Use a mild soap and gently lather, rinsing well.
-You may notice the Gelfoam® (which may be brown-black in color) will rinse away.
+Use a mild soap and gently lather, rinse well.
+The Gelfoam® (may be

-Do your sitz baths 3 to 4 times daily or as often as you can handle it.
+Do sitz baths 3 to 4 times daily or as often as you can handle it.

 Avoid straining during bowel movements.